cbg-ethz/shorah/README.md

 ---

-The software suite ShoRAH (Short Reads Assembly into Haplotypes) consists of several programs, the most imporant of which are:
+The software suite VILOCA consists of several programs, the most important of which are:

 | Tool           | What it does                                                        |
 | -------------- | ------------------------------------------------------------------- |